Diabetes 4 Disability Services

 The D4D strategy

-Services are individualised and suit people with:
+Services are individualised to suit a person with an:

 - acquired brain injury